FACT CHECK: Where Roy Moore's Voter Fraud Claims Fall Flat

 Suffice it to say, Roy Moore just can't let it go.

-More than two weeks after the Alabama Republican Senate nominee lost the state's special election to Democrat Doug Jones by about 20,000 votes, Moore not only has yet to concede, but filed a lawsuit alleging voter fraud — just hours before the election was set to be certified.
+More than two weeks after the Alabama Republican Senate nominee lost the state's special election to Democrat Doug Jones by about 20,000 votes, Moore not only has yet to concede but filed a lawsuit alleging voter fraud — just hours before the election was set to be certified.

 On Thursday, a judge rejected the lawsuit.
 The certification of Jones as the winner went on as planned.

 Moore's defiance shouldn't come as a surprise.
-He resisted entreaties by national Republicans to exit the race after the contest was roiled by accusations from multiple women, who say Moore sexually assaulted or pursued them romantically when they were teenagers, and he was in his 30s.
+He resisted entreaties by national Republicans to exit the race after the contest was roiled by accusations from multiple women who say Moore sexually assaulted or pursued them romantically when they were teenagers and he was in his 30s.

-On Election Night, Moore did not admit defeat.
-Days later, he issued a video bemoaning that "immorality sweeps over our land."
-The former Alabama state Supreme Court Chief Justice, who was removed from the bench twice, and outspoken Christian nationalist also railed against "abortion, sodomy and materialism."
+On election night, Moore did not admit defeat.
+Days later, he issued a video bemoaning "immorality [that] sweeps over our land."
+The former Alabama state Supreme Court chief justice — who was removed from the bench twice — and outspoken Christian nationalist also railed against "abortion, sodomy and materialism."

-Now, Moore is laying out his grievances asking for a new election to be ordered.
-His effort failed.
+Moore laid out his grievances, asking for a new election to be ordered.
+But his effort failed.
 That might be because there are several problems and factual errors with his claims — that even Republicans are sounding off against.

 Claim No. 1: "The reported results were contrary to most of the impartial independent polls conducted prior to the special election and in contrast to exit polls."

-Note: A previous version of this story incorrectly gave Richard Charnin's last name as Charmin.